IsraelOrtuno/permalink/readme.md

 This package is currently being developed and tested.
 Would love feedback ❤️.

 ## Roadmap
-- [ ] Add docs about how to handle automatic SEO tags.
 - [ ] [Resources for visual SEO management](https://github.com/IsraelOrtuno/permalink-form) (in progress)

 ## Documentation